 If whitish felt covers the underside of leaves, it is surely an attack of powdery mildew.

-- It helps to fertilize the soil with special hydrangea fertilizer.
+- To correct this, fertilize the soil with special hydrangea fertilizer.
 Additionally, spread as much heath as possible onto the surface of the soil.
 Mulch with pine bark to reduce pH a bit.